bredele/lego/Readme.md

   For the first release, maple will work as a standalone library or through other package managers such as browserify or bower.

 ## Concept

+Maple.js is a set of Commonjs components to create maintainable and configurable web applications.

 ### View and Bindings